cdnmonitor/algorithm-jitsu/README.md

 ## Client Features
 - [x] Client can connect to server
 - [x] Client can display cards to player
-- [x] Client can play cards
+- [x] Client can only play cards in their hand
+- [ ] Client can end the game at any time

 ## Algorithm Features
 ### Algorithm ToDos
-- [ ] "Easy Mode" AI implemented, plays random cards
+- [x] "Easy Mode" AI implemented, plays random cards
 - [ ] Algorithm can be trained using logs